It might be small, but Bridgeport has quite many interesting places you must visit when in the area.

+It might be small, but Bridgeport has quite many interesting places you must visit when in the area.

+>

-Welcome to Bridgeport, California!
+> Welcome to Bridgeport, California!
 Located in California’s Eastern High Sierra, it’s a small town you’ve probably never heard about.
 You’re not alone here.
 If not for our recent California road trip, Bridgeport would have been just another place on map for me.
 Luckily, its relatively cheap accommodation compared to other locations in Mono County drew us here for just one night.
 But later we decided to extend our visit and see what Bridgeport had to offer.
 Based on our travel experiences and adventures in the town, here are five best places you must visit in Bridgeport.

-HERE ARE 5 OF THE BEST PLACES TO VISIT IN BRIDGEPORT, CALIFORNIA:
+> HERE ARE 5 OF THE BEST PLACES TO VISIT IN BRIDGEPORT, CALIFORNIA:

-1. Travertine Hot Springs
+> 1. Travertine Hot Springs

-Hot springs were solely responsible for our longer stay in Bridgeport.
+> Hot springs were solely responsible for our longer stay in Bridgeport.
 Hotel map showed that there were two places with hot pools in the Bridgeport area.
-Travertine Hot Spring was the closest to our hotel.
+Travertine Hot Springs were the closest to our hotel.
 And after a quick visit, it surely became the first of the five best places you must visit in Bridgeport.

-2. Buckeye Creek
+> 2. Buckeye Creek

-Buckeye Creek in the north end of the town is one of the best places to visit in Bridgeport for nature lovers.
+> Buckeye Creek in the north end of the town is one of the best places to visit in Bridgeport for nature lovers.
 Add such activities as hiking, camping, and fly fishing, and you set yourself up for quiet an adventurous day.
 However, hiking trails near Buckeye Creek are considered difficult and might not work well for beginners.

-3. Buckeye Hot Springs
+> 3. Buckeye Hot Springs

-Once you opt for Buckeye Creek, be sure to bathe in Buckeye Hot Springs nearby.
+> Once you opt for Buckeye Creek, be sure to bathe in Buckeye Hot Springs nearby.
 In fact, two soaking pools are set next to a mountain stream.
 A small wall of rocks separates them from Buckeye Creek.
 With average temperate of water of around 100 degrees, the hot springs provide a contrasting swim for much cooler creek’s water.